Margaret-In-Cali/product-preview-card-component-main/README.md

 ### Links

 - Solution URL: <a href="https://www.frontendmentor.io/solutions/responsive-qr-code-page-1l9b_yNchZ" target="_blank">Frontend Mentor Solution</a>
-- Live Site URL: <a href="https://margaret-in-cali.github.io/qr-code-component-main/" target="_blank">GitHub Pages</a>
+- Live Site URL: <a href="https://margaret-in-cali.github.io/product-preview-card-component-main/" target="_blank">View on GitHub</a>

 ## My process

 I enjoyed this project.
 It was a little more involved than the QR Code challenge.
-I made sure to add alt text to all images (a task I missed in the last challenge), and I relied more heavily on block elements instead of making everything a <div>, as someone in the community suggested to me last time.
+I made sure to add alt text to all images (a task I missed in the last challenge), and I relied more heavily on block elements instead of making everything a div, as someone in the community suggested to me last time.

 ### Built with